p4pvn/p4pvn/Linux-Notes.md

-grep -B 4 "pawan" tmp      -pawan with before 4 lines grep -C 4 "pawan" tmp      -pawan with After & Before 4 lines egrep -in "pawan|soni|vijaya" tmp  -enhanced grep for multiple search grep -in 'Aug 24 08:51' tmp   -search for logs 24th Aug @ 8:51 AM (24hr) grep -oP '.{4}pawan.{4}'    - it will print 4 words before and 4 words after argument.
+grep -B 4 "pawan" tmp      -pawan with before 4 lines grep -C 4 "pawan" tmp      -pawan with After & Before 4 lines egrep -in "pawan|soni|vijaya" tmp  -enhanced grep for multiple search grep -ine "pawan|soni" tmp - egrep has been deprecated, you can use -e grep -in 'Aug 24 08:51' tmp   -search for logs 24th Aug @ 8:51 AM (24hr) grep -oP '.{4}pawan.{4}'    - it will print 4 words before and 4 words after argument.